Here are some popular Food Combining rules in mainstream:

 What Do I Eat?

-A great first step in achieving this ‘balanced eat’ and ‘clean eating’ is my All-New Group Nutrition & Weight Loss Program called:
+A great first step in achieving this ‘balanced eat’ and ‘clean eating’ is my Newly Updated for 2021 Group Nutrition & Weight Loss Program called:

 The goal is to set you on the path for becoming ‘nutritionally fit’ so that you feel better, improve health outcomes, and keep you motivated to reach your longer-term weight, health and wellness goals.

-I decided to create the 30-Day Group Program to help you:
+I decided to create the 5-week Group Program to help you:

 - Jump start your weight loss and lose up to 10 pounds